-The hero faces a test or battle against the antagonist at the final Threshold—likened to the supreme ordeal on steroids.
-This ultimate tribulation challenges the hero immensely, evoking his/her greatest fears and requiring all the experience they’ve gained from their quest.
+The hero faces a test or battle against the antagonist at the Final Threshold.
+This ultimate tribulation challenges the hero, requiring all the experience they’ve gained from their quest.
 Failure may result, leading to the hero’s death, a dearth of all hope, or even a severe injury that mars the hero.

-The protagonist is reborn from the flames of demise, returning as a new person–transmuted into the true hero, and no longer the false facade from before.
-Following the brush of death, the adventurer conquers the final ordeal, or the Dragon at the Final Threshold, seizing the Elixir.
-Reconciliation with the Father is obtained and the hero is purged, fully equipped to end the adventure.
+The protagonist is reborn from the flames of demise, returning as a new person, transmuted into the true hero.
+Now cleansed of past flaws, the hero is equipped to end the adventure.

 Return with the Elixir

-The adventurer returns to the ordinary world as a changed person—physically, mentally, and spiritually.
-Using the reward from the final ordeal, s/he improves upon the ordinary world and a new era of peace and reflection results.
-The prize is multifaceted, manifesting either as a damsel in distress, a powerful relic, or a shift in the climate of the realms.
-At this point, the hero finishes the journey back to the ordinary world, but things will never be as they were.
+The adventurer returns to the Ordinary World as a changed person—physically, mentally, and spiritually.
+Using the reward from the Final Ordeal, s/he improves upon the Ordinary World.
+A new era of peace and reflection results.
+The prize may be multifaceted, manifesting either as a damsel in distress, a powerful relic, or a shift in the climate of the realms.
+At this point, the hero finishes the journey, but things will never be as they once were.

 Others Variables in the Hero’s Journey